 In Canada, Licensed Producers must complete stringent regulatory processes to gain approval before selling any product.
 This quality assurance protocol includes cannabis extracts like cannabis wax.
 LPs must follow all regulations and have products tested for safety and potency.

 When these steps are followed, users can rest assured that the concentrate is entirely safe for consumption.

-In summary, weed wax is not dangerous so long as it is made safely.
-Consumers should avoid taking the risk of unregulated cannabis extracts by only purchasing from the legal Canadian cannabis market.
+To conclude, weed wax is not dangerous so long as it is made safely.
+Consumers should avoid taking the risk of unregulated cannabis extracts by only purchasing from the legal Canadian cannabis market and understanding cannabis packaging.

 Furthermore, it goes without saying that they should also avoid dangerous activities, such as driving while impaired on cannabis.

 As a relatively new recreational cannabis product, weed wax is potent and flavourful, resulting in a growing influx in popularity.
 They may look new, but they are filled with the same desirable compounds that consumers have become accustomed to.